Nikon D300 versus Nikon D7100

 The Nikon D300 and the Nikon D7100 are two enthusiast cameras that were announced, respectively, in August 2007 and February 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The D300 has a resolution of 12.2 megapixel, whereas the D7100 provides 24 MP.

-An illustration of the physical size and weight of the Nikon D300 and the Nikon D7100 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the D300 – represents the basis for the calculations across all the size and weight measures).
+The physical size and weight of the Nikon D300 and the Nikon D7100 are illustrated in the side-by-side display below.
+Three consecutive perspectives from the front, the top, and the back are presented.
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D300 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7100 is notably smaller (13 percent) than the Nikon D300.
 Moreover, the D7100 is markedly lighter (17 percent) than the D300.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.